 The Group does not involve any production and manufacturing process in the daily operation.
 Therefore, no hazardous waste such as chemical waste, clinical waste and hazardous chemicals is generated, and no sewage is discharged to soil and water sources.
-The harmless waste generated by in operation of the Group mainly includes general office consumables and domestic waste without significant impact on the environment.
+Due to the nature of the business, the harmless waste generated by in operation of the Group mainly includes general office consumables without significant impact on the environment.
 The Group is not aware of any major hazards of hazardous or non-hazardous waste, and there is no significant discharge of waste gas or wastewater.

-The Group reduces waste through recycling practice and encourages employees to recycle the useful part of waste, so as to maximally control the waste and properly dispose of wastes.
+Committed to eliminating waste generation, the Group reduces waste through recycling practice and encourages employees to recycle the useful part of waste, for maximally controlling the waste and properly disposing of wastes.
 The Group has continued to actively promote paperless office, continuously upgraded the office automation system and advocated the electronic communication method in place of printing and fax.
 Moreover, the Group encourages employees to adopt two-side printing and secondary paper when truly feasible.
 In order to reduce wastes and achieve recycle, the Group contacted suppliers to regularly arrange the recycling of all used printer cartridges.
 The Group also limited the receiving quantities of office supplies as required to prevent wasting.
 In addition, the use of paper cups and other disposable items were also avoided in the Group.
-The waste in the canteen area of the Group shall be uniformly managed and classified by the canteen department.
+At present, hazardous and non-hazardous wastes are not considered to be significant to the Group and therefore no relevant information has been collected or consolidated.
+The Group will continue to assess and review the waste generated from its operations and will disclose further information in due course.